b-rodrigues/fput/manuscript/tidyverse.md

 This dataset gives the consumption of gasoline for 18 countries from 1960 to 1978.
-When you load the data like this, it is a standard `data.frame`. `dplyr` functions can be used on standard `data.frame` objects, but just because we learned about `tibble`’s, let’s convert the data to a `tibble` and change its name:
+When you load the data like this, it is a standard `data.frame`. `dplyr` functions can be used on standard `data.frame` objects, but just because we learned about `tibble`'s, let's convert the data to a `tibble` and change its name:

 ``` sourceCode r